 Before joining Princeton Health Mr. Rabner was a senior executive at the Jefferson Health System, Main Line Health, and Moss Rehabilitation Hospital.

 The son of Holocaust survivors – his mother was a nurse in the Russian Army during World War II – Rabner grew up in Passaic, New Jersey and began his career in healthcare during high school, when he was an orderly in a nursing home.

-Barry holds a Master’s degree in Public Administration from Rutgers University, Newark, New Jersey.
-He completed a graduate degree in French language and civilization at L ’Universite de Paris du Sorbonne.
-He earned Bachelor’s degrees in Zoology and Chemistry from the University of Maryland in College Park.
+Mr. Rabner holds a Master’s degree in Public Administration from Rutgers University.
+He completed a graduate degree in French language and civilization at L ’University de Paris du Sorbonne and earned a Bachelor’s degree in Zoology and Chemistry from the University of Maryland.

 Mr. Rabner serves on the Board of Directors of Rider University, Rice 360° Institute for Global Health, Rice University, and the Center for Health Care Design.
 He is recognized as one of the most influential executives in healthcare and business in New Jersey, and speaks on health care related topics throughout the U.S. and internationally.
 Mr. Rabner is Adjunct Faculty and Executive in Residence at Rider University.